AIFMD II explained

 In November 2021, as part of the broader package of measures within the Capital Markets Union, the European Commission finalised the draft amendment text in connection with the Alternative Investment Fund Managers Directive (AIFMD) in a set of amendments referred to as AIFMD II.

-AIFMD II will now be presented to both the European Council and the European Parliament for their comments and a final text will be published in the EU Official Journal once this process is completed, with implementation required two years after that.
+AIFMD II has been presented to both the European Council and the European Parliament for their comments and a final text will be published in the EU Official Journal once this process is completed, with implementation required two years after that.
 We can therefore expect changes to take effect in 2024/25.

 Which AIFMD II changes will impact Jersey?